hamsterNotSloth/kalykefrontendv1/README.md

 ### Explore and Download

-Once you've uploaded your modal design or if you're simply looking for inspiration, head over to our [Modal Showcase](#) section.
-Browse through a diverse range of modals created by talented designers.
-Each design is accompanied by a download link, making it easy for you to integrate these modals into your projects.
+Once you've uploaded your model design or if you're simply looking for inspiration, head over to our [Modal Showcase](#) section.
+Browse through a diverse range of models created by talented designers.
+Each design is accompanied by a download link, making it easy for you to integrate these models into your projects.

 ## Example Modals